Repository Pattern In ASP.NET Core Web API

 VIDEO SUMMARY:

 With the Repository pattern, we create an abstraction layer between the data access and the business logic layer of an application.
-By using it, we are promoting a more loosely coupled approach to access our data from the database.
+By using it, we are promoting a more loosely coupled approach to accessing our data from the database.
 Also, the code is cleaner and easier to maintain and reuse.
-Data access logic is in a separate class, or sets of classes called a repository, with the responsibility of persisting the application’s business model.
+Data access logic is in a separate class, or set of classes called a repository, with the responsibility of persisting the application’s business model.